kummerer94/binding-docu-generator/README.md

 # binding-docu-generator maven plugin
 Large parts of a binding for eclipse smarthome can be generated automatically from the XML files you create.
 This is done via this maven plugin.

+## Using the plugin
+The plugin executes at the life-cycle `package`.
+Its aim is to generate a markdown file (give the file a name via `readmeName`) from a given template (`templateFile`).

+**Please make sure to include the templates directory into your resources directory.** This is currently necessary so that mustache is able to work.

+You can find an example [here](src/main/resources/readme.mustache).

 ## Contributing
 You are welcome to contribute to this repository.
 Just send me a pull request.